microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaDeviceRegisteredOwner.md

 # Add-EntraBetaDeviceRegisteredOwner

 ## Synopsis
-adds a registered owner for a device.
+Adds a registered owner for a device.

 ## Syntax